Jones and New Mexico State host Kennesaw State - WTOP News

 BOTTOM LINE: New Mexico State hosts Kennesaw State after Jemel Jones scored 29 points in New Mexico State’s 77-75 overtime win over the Jacksonville State Gamecocks.

-The Aggies are 9-5 in home games.
-New Mexico State ranks fifth in the CUSA in rebounding averaging 34.3 rebounds.
-Julius Mims leads the Aggies with 8.8 boards.
+The Aggies are 9-5 on their home court.
+New Mexico State has a 1-6 record in one-possession games.

-The Owls have gone 10-9 against CUSA opponents.
-Kennesaw State is fourth in the CUSA with 14.4 assists per game led by RJ Johnson averaging 3.6.
+The Owls are 10-9 in CUSA play.
+Kennesaw State is 4-2 in games decided by 3 points or fewer.

 New Mexico State’s average of 7.8 made 3-pointers per game this season is the same per game average that Kennesaw State gives up.
-Kennesaw State scores 11.5 more points per game (83.7) than New Mexico State gives up to opponents (72.2).
+Kennesaw State has shot at a 44.8% clip from the field this season, 3.6 percentage points greater than the 41.2% shooting opponents of New Mexico State have averaged.

-The teams square off for the second time this season in CUSA play.
-Kennesaw State won the last meeting 76-53 on Jan.
-31. Johnson scored 20 points to help lead the Owls to the victory.
+The teams play for the second time this season in CUSA play.
+Kennesaw State won the last matchup 76-53 on Jan.
+31. RJ Johnson scored 20 points to help lead the Owls to the victory.

-TOP PERFORMERS: Gabe Pickens is averaging 3.8 points for the Aggies.
-Jones is averaging 20.0 points over the last 10 games.
+TOP PERFORMERS: Jones is averaging 17.8 points for the Aggies.
+Julius Mims is averaging 12.2 points over the last 10 games.

 Johnson is averaging 14.2 points and 3.6 assists for the Owls.
-Braedan Lue is averaging 11.6 points over the last 10 games.
+Braedan Lue is averaging 11.6 points, 5.1 rebounds and 1.5 blocks over the last 10 games.

 LAST 10 GAMES: Aggies: 4-6, averaging 73.0 points, 34.1 rebounds, 13.1 assists, 5.6 steals and 3.1 blocks per game while shooting 41.1% from the field.
 Their opponents have averaged 76.7 points per game.